drepetto/chiplotle/README.md

 [![Documentation Status](https://readthedocs.org/projects/chiplotle/badge/?version=latest)](https://chiplotle.readthedocs.io/en/latest/?badge=latest)
 [![PyPI Version](https://badge.fury.io/py/Chiplotle.svg)](https://badge.fury.io/py/Chiplotle)

+**WARNING: This is a python 3 port WIP**, you should not use this fork until this warning is removed.

 Chiplotle is a Python library that implements and extends the HPGL (Hewlett-Packard Graphics Language) plotter control language.
 It